-This report has been very clear about the assumptions it used to estimate its living wage so that stakeholders and others are able to understand how our living wage benchmark was estimated and what workers and their families would be able to afford and would not be able to afford if they did or did not earn a living wage.
-Our living wage is based on normative standards for a nutritious diet, healthy housing, adequate healthcare, education for children through secondary school, and private ownership of motorbikes.
-Our estimate is based on a combination of household survey data from GSO and new fieldwork research to collect local food prices, housing costs, school costs, healthcare costs, and motorbike costs as well as interviews and focused group discussions with workers and their families, stores and vendors, health service providers, company managers, and others to determine the realistic cost of needs of typical worker families in Region 1.
+This report has been very clear about the assumptions it used to estimate its living income so that stakeholders and others are able to understand how our living income benchmark was estimated and what workers and their families would be able to afford and would not be able to afford if they did or did not earn a living income.
+The living income is based on normative standards for a nutritious diet, healthy housing, adequate healthcare, education for children through secondary school, and private ownership of motorbikes.
+Our estimate is based on both household survey data from GSO and new fieldwork research on food prices, housing costs, school costs, healthcare costs, and motorbike costs as well as interviews and focused group discussions with farmers and workers and their families, stores and vendors, service providers, and others to determine the realistic cost of needs of typical families in minimum wage Region 4.

-It is important to restate that our living wage estimate is a conservative estimate of how much is needed for decency, because we used lower cost items that meet our basic acceptable standards.
-Therefore, our living wage benchmark is far from an exaggerated and utopian estimate of needs.
+It is important to restate that our living income estimate is a conservative estimate of how much is needed for decency because we used lower cost items that meet our basic acceptable standards.
+Therefore, our living income benchmark is far from an exaggerated and utopian estimate of needs.